-- Curriculum development - Support teaching - Bespoke training - INSET - 6.
+- 1. Identifying and assessing individual students' needs. - 2.
+Reporting of students' needs to all members of school staff. - 3.
+Providing an appropriate curriculum, taking into account; - Examination syllabuses - Continuity and progression - Curriculum development plans - 4.
+Delivering an appropriate curriculum, taking into account; - Suitable teaching materials - Effective, differentiated teaching strategies - A supportive learning environment - Encouraging a positive self-image - 5.
+Providing learning support through; - Curriculum development - Support teaching - Bespoke training - INSET - 6.
 Using outside agencies where necessary and appropriate. - 7.
-Monitoring individual progress and making revisions where necessary. - 8.
+Monitoring individual progress and review where necessary. - 8.
 Ensuring that parents/carers understand the process and involving them in the support of their child's learning. - 9.
 Encouraging students with SEN/D to actively participate in all decision making processes and contributing to the assessment of their needs, meetings and transition process. - 10.
 Making regular reports to governors regarding SEN/D issues to raise awareness and to aid implementation of processes and procedures. - 11.
-Teaching Assistants and teachers collaborate effectively.
+Teaching Assistants and teachers collaborating effectively.